10 Gambits Every Chess Player Should Know: A Comprehensive Guide

 Why You Should Know It:

-• Excellent for learning positional compensation and how to play for pressure rather than material.
+Great for teaching positional compensation and playing for pressure instead of material.

 Played By: